 Mister Mobility has worked remotely for over a decade.
 He provides some working from home tips, with a specific focus on jobs you can do from your phone.
 Why not?
 After all, this is 2020, and 3.5 billion people own a smartphone already.

-In the rest of this article, I will tell a few stories from years of using my smartphone as a work tool, and trust that you will not only be inspired, but also get ideas of how to stay productive working from home or from anywhere else outside of the office for that matter.
+In the rest of this article, I list out the advantages and disadvantages of working from home, as well as tell a few stories from years of using my smartphone as a work tool, and trust that you will not only be inspired, but also get ideas of how to stay productive working from home or from anywhere else outside of the office for that matter.

 Social Media Management

 This one is easy; right?
 Not everyone is on social media yet, but if you are reading this article, it is likely that you are already or that you have considered getting on it.
 Whether it is a Twitter account, a Facebook business page, or an Instagram handle that you own or wish to run, you do not need to be tied to an office desk to do so.

 This is easilly one of the easiest tasks anyone can accomplish while working from home.
 Most social networks are primarilly mobile anyway.
 That means the default mode of using them is through our smartphones.
 Just install the app, sign in, and start uploading your thoughts and images.

 Are there any business opportunities in social media?
 Tons of them.
 You can use social media to sell items.
 For example, sales of clothes and fashion items may be your business.
 One good way to market your goods these days is via social media.
 If you offer services too e.g. consulting, training, etc, running one or more social media accounts is a good way to put yourself out there and attract the clients and customers you need.